 - Dip the stem of the cutting into some rooting hormone.

 - Plant the cutting into your propagation soil mix in a well-draining container.
-One part peat moss and two parts coarse sand should work well.
 Alternatively, you can use the same soil that the donor plant was in.

 - Keep the soil moist by misting and checking when water is needed.